 If you are planning to create stickers from your own designs, you have a couple options.
 You can print them yourself, or you can have them printed by a company like Custom Stickers.

 Printing stickers yourself is a perfectly legitimate route, especially if Etsy is going to be your main selling channel.
 But do keep in mind the quality of stickers that you can produce is a sliding scale based on the quality of equipment you use.
 If you use "hobby grade" equipment (think desktop printer, Cricut, Silhouette, etc.), you can produce cool stickers, but the print/cut quality and durability will be far lower than what you would get from the other end of the scale.
+However, a great way to enhance your sales would be to showcase your designs on social media.
+For example, with platforms like Wepik, you can customize Instagram posts to preview how your stickers can enhance personal items or home decor.
 For example, the printers that we run at CustomStickers cost tens of thousands of dollars each, and the resolution and color gamut greatly exceed any consumer-grade printer.
 We also laminate all of our stickers and then cut them on wide format vinyl cutters.

 That said, many folks have a lot of success creating and selling stickers on hobbyist equipment.
 To go this route, you just need a few things:

 - A quality printer

 Let's review them one by one.